A predictable editorial with a predictable scapegoat

 Public school employees in West Virginia should be outraged, not to mention suspicious, that their record-length work stoppage is being used by some for purely political reasons.

-Democrats in the Legislature have wasted no . . .
+Democrats in the Legislature have . . .

 With pictures of Ryan Ferns and Robin Capehart